 How to Spot Pests

-• Spider mites: Tiny red or brown dots on leaves with webbing underneath.
+- Spider mites: You will notice tiny red or brown dots on the leaves with webbing underneath.

 Steps to Remove Pests:

-• Wipe the leaves gently with a cloth dampened in soapy water.
+- Wipe the leaves with a cloth that has been dampened in soapy water.

 6. Refresh the Soil

-• Repot your plant every 2–3 years to replace old soil.
+- Repot your ZZ plant every 2 to 3 years and replace the soil.

-• Avoid heavy soils that retain too much water such as standard garden soil.
+- Don’t use heavy soils that hold on to too much water like standard garden soil.

 7. Prune for Recovery